Nathaniel Nuttall goes on trial accused of murdering Lee Thomas

 Nuttall explained how Mr Thomas used to bang on his ceiling to make him go buy alcohol.

-On the night in question Nuttall said both men were drunk, Nuttall having drank about ten cans of lager and two WKDs and being 8 out of ten for drunkenness, and Mr Thomas drinking spirits and being ‘wobbly’.
+On the night in question Nuttall said both men were drunk, Nuttall having drank about ten cans of lager and two WKDs and 'being 8 out of ten for drunkenness'.

-Nuttall claimed he thought there was sometimes a bit of bullying going on with Mr Thomas said to have subjected Nuttall to threats to kill him and break his legs.
+Nuttall claimed he thought there was sometimes bullying with Mr Thomas, who was said to have subjected Nuttall to threats to kill him and break his legs.

 Mr Thomas’ girlfriend at the time, Sally Ann Roberts, was one of the witnesses called to trial.